albertiaedev/photoapp/README.md

 Now that you have this repo in your local computer, you need to run the server to display the app on your browser...

-In the same terminal/cmd make sure that the repo is located in that folder and type ```cd django-photo-app``` and enter the repo.
+In the same terminal/cmd make sure that the repo is located in that folder and type ```cd photoapp``` and enter the repo.

 Once inside type ```python3 manage.py runserver```, then go to the next URL in your browser: ```localhost:8000``` or ```127.0.0.1:8000```